 Dean’s Grantsmanship Award

 The Dean’s Grantsmanship Award of the Year will be made annually.
-Each recipient will receive a plaque recognizing this accomplishment.
+The winners will receive a plaque recognizing this accomplishment.

 Criteria for Evaluation of the Award

-The sole criterion for the Dean’s Grantsmanship Award of the Year is the accumulative total dollar amount of extramural grants/contracts brought in by a faculty member (see eligibility above) serving as principal investigator (P.I., the first author of grants or contracts) officially awarded during the fiscal year (October 1 to September 30).
+The sole criterion for the Dean’s Grantsmanship Award of the Year is the accumulative total dollar amount of extramural grants/contracts brought in by a faculty member serving as principal investigator (PI) or co-principal investigator (co-PI) officially awarded during the fiscal year (October 1 to September 30).
 The total dollar must be $300,000 or more.
-Subcontract dollar amount to Auburn University will be counted toward the total of the first P.I. from Auburn University.
-Congressional support (earmarks) and state support in the form of special grants or line items do not qualify.
+Subcontract dollar amount to Auburn University will be counted toward the total of the PI/co-PI from Auburn University.
+Congressional support (earmarks), gifts and state support in the form of special grants or line items do not qualify.

 The grant/contract award information will be obtained from the Office of Sponsored Programs and total dollar amounts will be ranked with principal investigator.
 The sources and nature of funding will be examined to exclude congressional earmarks, line items or special grants, and verified with respective department heads/chairs.
 Upon verification of grants/contracts, the Associate Dean for Research will make a recommendation of the candidates for the award to the Dean.
 The Dean will make the decision on the award recipients.